runtimeverification/haskell-backend/docs/2019-05-23-Unification-Modulo-Equations.md

 truly expanded the term in all possible ways.
 Second, this would be really inefficient.

+### Actual proposal

-The second attempt, however, would be to define some unification axioms (I think that they are, indeed, axioms, but they could be theorems if we find a way to infer them), specifying how to solve certain unification cases in away that can be used almost directly by the Haskell backend (some small changes needed).
+The second attempt, however, would be to define some unification axioms (I think that they are, indeed, axioms, but they could be theorems if we find a way to infer them), specifying how to solve certain unification cases in a way that can be used almost directly by the Haskell backend (some changes needed).

+These axioms would allow us to reduce the hard to handle unification cases to unambiguous ones (e.g. reduce AC unification to constructor-based unification).

 See the use-cases below for examples and explanations.

 We could write these in a way that we don't duplicate unification cases.
 Then we could apply these as simplification axioms, defining our unification